nsward/huff-literals-scratch/README.md

 # Usage
 `git clone --recursive`
-`npm compile` -- compiles the huff macros into bytecode in `bytecode.json`
+`npm run compile` -- compiles the huff macros into bytecode in `bytecode.json`

 To see the issue and what literal addition works / doesn't work, uncomment lines in `huff_modules/literal_addition.huff` (or grep for the `TODO:@here`) and compile again.